 - They only watch blockbuster movies.

 Yes, it’s easier to stick with the default.
 It’s easier to eat what’s given to you.
-It’s easier to read and watch what everyone else is doing.
+It’s easier to read and watch what everyone else is reading and watching.

 But who said easy was fun?
 It certainly isn’t interesting.